 Faculty/Staff Awards & Scholarships

-The Jean Giles-Sims Wise Woman Award is presented to the faculty member who best exemplifies the principles of Women and Gender Studies and helps to further gender justice on campus.
+The Jean Giles-Sims Award for Feminist Teaching is presented to the faculty member who best exemplifies the principles of Women & Gender Studies and helps to further gender justice on campus.
 The award recognizes faculty contributions both inside and outside of the classroom.
 Any faculty member who teaches a WGST-attribute course during the current academic year is eligible to be nominated for the award, however, award recipients from previous years are not eligible for subsequent nominations.
 Faculty of all genders are eligible.

-Procedure: The WGST Awards Committee solicits nominations for the award in Spring semesters.
-Any student enrolled in a WGST class (undergraduate or graduate) in summer, fall, or spring semesters of a given academic year may nominate a candidate.
-Once all nominations are in, a survey will be sent out to all students in the WGST program to vote for a winner based on the nominating statements of the students in their classes.
+Procedure: The department solicits nominations for the award in the spring semester.
+Any student enrolled in a WGST attribute class in the summer, fall, or spring semesters of a given academic year may nominate and vote for a candidate.
 The winner is announced at the annual Garden Party.